TeamSparkAI/toolvault/docs/policies.md

 We currently stick the policy action taken on an alert into the Alert (the Alert.FieldMatch.action)
 - This does allow us to reproduce the final message by processing all alerts

-In the new model, actions can be taken at the alert or message level.
-We need to store the actions taken in another model at the policy (message?) level.
+In the new implementation, actions can be taken at the alert or message level.
+We need to store the actions taken in another model at the message level.

 The content modifying types (rewrite and error) are built-in and have no instance config, so we can apply them to Alerts reliably after the fact to recreated the output message

-PolicyActionTaken
-- type
-- instance // What if instance changes or is deleted after action taken?
-- params: any
-- details: string

-policyActionsTaken model
-- messageId: number
-- policyId: number
-- actions: PolicyActionTaken[]

-Alernatively:

-messageActions model
-- messageId: string
-- policies: [
-  - policyId: string,
-  - actions: PolicyActionsTaken[]
-]
+Policy application accumulates policy actions by message, by policy withing message, and by actions per policy

+We'll write this to a new model MessageActions (table: message_actions)

-### Available and Installed Filters and Actions
+### Available and Installed Conditions and Actions

+An installed condition or action is called a "configuration"

-There needs to be a way to enumerate filter and action classes (so they can be installed into the system)
+There needs to be a way to enumerate condition and action classes (so they can be installed into the system)

-There needs to be a way to enumerate installed filter and action instances (so they can be configured in the system, or used in policies)
+There needs to be a way to enumerate installed condition and action instances (so they can be configured in the system, or used in policies)

-We need CRUD actions for installed filters/actions (install new from class, get/getAll, update, remove)
+We need CRUD actions for installed conditions/actions (install new from class, get/getAll, update, remove)

-We need an identifier for the instance of an installed filter/action with a config (id/instance/???) so we can reference it in policies/alerts/actions
+We use the policy element configId in policies/alerts/actions references to the policy element configuration

 Aynthing without an instance config can be pre-installed and non-removable (maybe they can be enabled/disabled to prevent them showing as options in new policies)

 Anything with an instance config can be deleted, but if used in policies, we need to prevent or handle in some way (remove from policies, gracefully fail when applying?)

-Maybe we have a policyElement model that represents installed actions/filters and their config
+The policyElement model represents installed actions/conditions and their config

 PolicyElement
-- type: string (action/filter)
+- configId
-- classId: string
+- className
-- instanceId: string
+- elementType: string (condition/action)
-- config: any (JSON)
+- config: any (JSON), null for static element (no config)
 - enabled: boolean
 - createdAt/updateAt: timestamp

 ### Notes

-We have filter and action classes
+We have condition and action classes, configurations, and instances

+- ConditionClass: the actual implementation class of the Condition (PolicyConditionBase)
+- ConditionConfiguration: an instance of the class installed on the system, referencing the class, with metadata (name, desc, etc) and configuration
+- ConditionInstance: an instace of the condition in a policy, referencing the ConditionConfiguration by id, and having it's own params

-- ActionClass: the actual implementation class of the Action
+- ActionClass: the actual implementation class of the Action (PolicyActionBase)
 - ActionConfiguration: an instance of the class installed on the system, referencing the class, with metadata (name, desc, etc) and configuration
-- ActionInstance: an instace of the action in a policy, referencing the ActionConfiguration, and having it's own params
+- ActionInstance: an instace of the action in a policy, referencing the ActionConfiguration by id, and having it's own params

+## Migration

+Note: Need to update policy import script / data to support new policy model

+### Pass 1 - Prepare new schema (merge into 002)

+ALTER TABLE policies ADD COLUMN actions JSON NOT NULL;

+ALTER TABLE alerts ADD COLUMN condition JSON NOT NULL; ALTER TABLE alerts ADD COLUMN findings JSON NOT NULL;

+CREATE TABLE message_actions (
+    messageId INTEGER NOT NULL,
+    actions JSON NOT NULL,
+    createdAt TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+);

+CREATE TABLE policy_elements (
+    configId INTEGER PRIMARY KEY AUTOINCREMENT,
+    className TEXT NOT NULL,
+    elementType TEXT NOT NULL,
+    config JSON,
+    enabled BOOLEAN DEFAULT 1,
+    createdAt TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
+    updatedAt TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+);

+INSERT INTO policy_elements (className, elementType) VALUES
+    ('regex', 'condition'),
+    ('rewrite', 'action');

+### Pass 2 - Convert data

+Process policies
+- Update conditions field, converting existing array to new conditions object array (convert existing conditions to new regex conditions)

+Process alerts
+- Update filterName to new condition field/object (referencing regex condition config, with params)
+- Convert matches to new findings field/object
+- Generate message_actions using policy action/actionText and matches/findings

+### Pass 3 - Clean up schema (003)

+ALTER TABLE policies REMOVE COLUMN action;
+ALTER TABLE policies REMOVE COLUMN actionText;

+ALTER TABLE alerts REMOVE COLUMN filterName;
+ALTER TABLE alerts REMOVE COLUMN matches;

+## Next (we can do this without any migration)

+Implement the PolicyElement model and CRUD interface
+- Implement config UX (install/uninstall, configure)
+Implement the MessageAction model and write message actions to it

+## Then

+Implement the new policy model and types (conditions/actions) Implement policy config (condition/action) UX
+At this point conditions/actions will have configId and everything should work end-to-end